natalieagus/50033/docs/02-babies/animation.md

 ```

 :::note
 Our game starts to become a little <span className="orange-bold">messier</span>.
-We have states everywhere: player's status (alive or dead), score, game state (stopped or restarted), etc. We have `GameManager` that's supposed to manage the game but many other scripts that sort of manages itself (like `PlayerMovement.cs`).
+We have states everywhere: player's status (alive or dead), score, game state (stopped or restarted), etc. We should have sort of `GameManager` that's supposed to manage the game but many other scripts that sort of manages itself (like `PlayerMovement.cs`).
 We will refactor our game to have a better architecture next week.
 :::

 ## Fix gameRestart Bug